 HIPAA is not the only regulatory framework healthcare texting must address.
 The Telephone Consumer Protection Act (TCPA) governs how organizations may contact patients via text, including consent requirements, opt-out honoring, and messaging frequency.
 A compliant platform should support TCPA compliance by capturing and storing documented patient consent and automatically suppressing messages to contacts who have opted out.

-10DLC registration is also required for any organization sending application-to-person (A2P) SMS at scale in the United States.
+US wireless carriers require 10DLC registration for any organization sending application-to-person (A2P) SMS over standard 10-digit numbers.
+It is a carrier requirement rather than a federal rule, but unregistered traffic is filtered or blocked, so it is effectively mandatory.
 Without it, messages face deliverability issues regardless of how well the rest of your program is configured.
 Our 10DLC registration guide walks through what healthcare organizations need to know before launching an SMS program.

 A well-designed texting platform supports both frameworks, not just the one that appears on your compliance checklist first.